telliott99/MySwift2/chapter6/sequence_type.rst

         }
     print("")

 Our additional struct has one method:  ``generate``.
 And all that method does is to instantiate and return an ``IntGenerator``.
-It seems a little silly.
-Why can't we just do the instantiation ourselves?
+It seems a little silly that we can't just do the instantiation ourselves?

 Swift is looking for a particular function signature for ``generate``.
 So as with ``Element``, the type it's looking for is ``Generator`` but the compiler will complain unless you typealiase that to ``IntGenerator``.
 And with that change, the compiler allows us to claim that the struct ```IntGeneratorFactory`` conforms to the ``SequenceType`` protocol.